 You can do all of this using inexpensive WordPress plugins.
 Once these plugins are installed and configured on your site, just direct your visitors to the appropriate sections (e.g. your store, subscription forms, membership area, etc.)

-Simple … first, set up your website or blog as described in Part 2.
-Then, get everything configured as described in Part Three.
-Once all of this is in place, you can then automate your content distribution with plugins such as the ones listed in the section below.
+Simple … first, set up your site as explained in Part Two.
+Then, get everything configured as described in Part 3.
+Once all of this is in place, you then automate the process with plugins like the ones shown in the following section.

 The video below shows you how everything works once your WordPress site has been expertly configured …

-Let’s take a quick look at some traffic-generating plugins that can help:
+Let’s take a brief look at some traffic-generating plugins that can be used to:

-- Syndicate content automatically to social sites and social bookmarking sites
+- Distribute content to social media sites and social bookmarking websites

-- Distribute content via RSS to other online properties
+- Distribute content via RSS feeds to other blogs

 Jetpack WordPress Plugin

-You can get your posts automatically distributed to sites like Tumblr, Facebook, Twitter, GooglePlus, LinkedIn and more as soon as you publish your content using a WordPress plugin like JetPack.
+You can get your posts automatically distributed to sites like Facebook, Twitter, Tumblr, Google+, LinkedIn and more as soon as you publish your content using a plugin like JetPack.

 Download URL: https://jetpack.com/